lorebooks-wiki/homepage/src/legal/tos.md

 ## Policy updates

+When we are implementing any policy changes for this service, you'll be notified through

 ## Reporting abusive content and behavior

 For reporting abusive content and subdomains, please email `abuse@recaptime.dev`, wihout email attachments, and include any proof that the content or subdomain in question is abusive.
+You can also use [this form]

 For reporting abusive behavior (including violations of the Community Code of Conduct), you can reach us at `squad@crew.recaptime.dev` or [contact a squad member directly].